phonedotcom/events-integration-doc/docs/endpoints/listeners.md

 # Listeners

-Listener is entity which connects subscriptions with callback.
+Listener is an entity that associates subscriptions with callbacks.

 ## Get list of listeners

-Returns list of listeners you have on account (extension)
+Returns list of listeners created on account (or an extension)

 ```
 GET https://api.phone.com/v4/accounts/VOIP_ID/integrations/events/listeners